ylosix/ylosix/README.md

 The main web application is running at: http://localhost:13000

+The application backoffice is running at: http://localhost:13000/admin

-For the backoffice the application creates a default user {:email => 'admin@example.com', :password => 'password' } and the service is running at: http://localhost:13000/admin
+The default user is {:email => 'admin@example.com', :password => 'password' }.